Do you struggle to compete with more established businesses? Do you want to know how to boost trust in your business?

 When your sales process only includes messages from your business, your prospects may feel like the information is just a tad biased.

-But when your customers take the stage and speak about their experiences with your product or service, your prospects have the opportunity to visualize themselves as a customer, if only for a few moments.
+But when your customers speak about their experiences with your product or service, your prospects have the opportunity to see themselves as a customer.

 They imagine they’ll have a similar positive experience, and get results like the ones they read about in your testimonials.